This post may contain affiliate links, view our disclosure policy.

-If you’re just starting a new blog, you are going to love this post!
+If you’re just starting a new blog, you’re going to love this post!

-Yes, there are multiple blogging courses that you pay for online, but my Diary of A New Blogger series is simply just free advice.
+Yes, there are multiple blogging courses that you pay for online, but my “For Bloggers” series is simply just free advice.

-With that said, this and all of the following posts in my New Blogger Series are chronological and are written in the time frame mentioned in the post title.
+With that said, this and all of the following posts in my “For Bloggers” series are chronological and are written in real-time as they have taken place.

 Starting a new blog: Month 1

 There is so much to consider when starting a new blog.

 To be completely honest, blogging is HARD WORK!

 But first off, “Happy 1 month anniversary” to me.

 Lil’ ol’ me.

 Or at least that is how I currently view myself in the blogging world.